What Is Contemporary Design? And How To Decorate

 A wood-heavy design can be brought into a contemporary design realm with a few strategic inclusions, such as plenty of clean straight lines (which juxtapose, and show off, the wood grain beautifully) and cozy layers in neutral colors.

-What Are Contemporary Design Elements
+Contemporary Design Characteristics

 Neutral, masculine color palette